$0 Alberta Adoption Quick-Start Checklist

 How does Supports for Permanency work for families above $180,000 income?

 The 2025 SFP rules introduced an income threshold of $180,000 for the basic daily maintenance rate.
-Families above this threshold do not receive monthly maintenance payments but remain eligible for non-income-tested supports: therapeutic services (counseling, mental health), respite care, and medical/dental coverage for the child.
-This means even higher-income families adopting from government care receive meaningful supports — just not the monthly cash maintenance.
+Families above this threshold do not receive monthly maintenance payments but may remain eligible for non-income-tested supports such as therapeutic services and respite care.
+This means even higher-income families adopting from government care may receive meaningful supports — just not the monthly cash maintenance.

-Is the $6,000 private adoption subsidy worth pursuing?
+Is the $6,000 private adoption grant worth pursuing?

-The $6,000 private adoption subsidy applies to families with household income under $180,000 who adopt through a licensed Alberta agency.
-It offsets a portion of agency fees that run $18,000 to $50,000.
-It is worth claiming if you are pursuing private adoption regardless — but it does not change the fundamental cost comparison between private and public adoption.
+The $6,000 private-domestic grant may be available to families with household income under $180,000 who adopt through a licensed Alberta agency.
+It offsets a portion of the estimated $18,000 to $30,000 private-domestic cost.
+Confirm current criteria with ACFS; it does not change the fundamental cost comparison between private and public adoption.

 Can you adopt a newborn through public adoption in Alberta?

 Newborn placements through the public system are rare.
-The majority of children available through Alberta Children and Family Services are over age 7, with a significant portion being older children, sibling groups, or children with special needs.
+About 70% of children available through Alberta's public adoption system are aged 7 to 12, with sibling groups and children with special needs also represented.
 A family specifically seeking a newborn adoption through the public system should have realistic expectations about placement probability and timeline.

 What is the AARN (Alberta Adoption Resources Network)?